smrghsh/smrghsh/README.md

 Currently engaged in a dharmic battle with my greatest enemy: `javascript that I wrote myself`

-🌱 grinding on webGL projects for generative art and projects in linguistics and neuro
+🌱 grinding on webGL projects for generative art and some neuro and linguistics research

 📫 mail@samir.tech